 Each nursing student is required to wear The College of New Jersey Department of Nursing uniform for specified clinical experiences.
-Students are to purchase the required uniform prior to entry into NUR 240 (Holistic Interventions Across the
+Students are to purchase the required uniform prior to entry into NUR 240 (Holistic Interventions Across the Life Span).

-Life Span).
 Details concerning the purchase of the nursing student uniform and the TCNJ School of Nursing Dress Code can be found in the School of Nursing Undergraduate Student Handbook.

-I. Electronic Devices:
+I. Electronic devices:

 Unless expressly permitted by the faculty member, the use of cell phones and other electronic devices is forbidden in the classroom and in the clinical setting.
+Several clinical agencies also have policies prohibiting employees and students from using personal phones, including texting and cameras, in all areas where patients and visitors have access.

-J. Travel to Off-Campus Clinical Sites
+J. Travel to off-campus clinical sites